inductiva/inductiva/docs-sources/how-it-works/machines/index.md

 ## Features
 ✓ **Launch resources instantly** Automatically allocate and configure compute infrastructure.
 No need to manually set up instances or manage infrastructure.

 ✓ **Scale dynamically** Scale your computational resources up or down based on your simulation demands.
-Handle everything from single simulations to thousands of parallel jobs seamlessly.
+Handle everything from single simulations to thousands of parallel tasks.

 ✓ **Run anywhere** Execute simulations on cloud infrastructure, dedicated servers, or your own hardware.
 Switch between different environments without changing your code.